Biventricular Pacemaker (cont.)

 How Often Do I Need to Get my Pacemaker Checked?

 A complete pacemaker check should be done 6 weeks after your pacemaker is implanted.
 This check is very important because adjustments will be made that can prolong the life of your pacemaker.

 Further follow-up pacemaker checks are scheduled every 3 to 6 months.

 Here is an outline of the pacemaker follow-up schedule:

 How Long Will My Pacemaker Last?

-Regular pacemakers usually last 4-8 years.
-Biventricular pacemakers that are combined with an ICD and do not tend to last as long (about 2-4 years).
+Regular pacemakers usually last 4 to 8 years.
+Biventricular pacemakers that are combined with an ICD and do not tend to last as long (about 4 to 6 years).

 How Will I Know If My Pacemaker Needs to Be Changed?

-After getting a pacemaker, you will need to follow up with the doctor and nurses in a pacemaker clinic and through phone check-ups.
+After getting a pacemaker, you will need to follow up with the doctor and nurses in a pacemaker clinic.
 This will allow them to monitor your pacemaker's function and anticipate when it will need to be changed.
 Some pacemakers give a beep that you can hear when the pacemaker is getting clost to needing to be replaced.